localstack/localstack/README.md

 pip install localstack
 ```

 **Note**: Please do **not** use `sudo` or the `root` user - LocalStack should be installed and started entirely under a local non-root user.
-If you have problems with permissions in MacOS X Sierra, install with `pip install --user localstack`
+If you have problems with permissions in macOS High Sierra, install with `pip install --user localstack`

 It installs the `localstack-cli` which is used to run the Docker image that hosts the LocalStack runtime.